pekyl/rest-countries-app/README.md

 # A web app that fetches country details using REST API.

+Exercise for personal education.
+The API is available at: https://restcountries.com/

+## Deployed to Netlify

+Link to the deployed app: https://dashing-pithivier-30fcfa.netlify.app

 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).